SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-new-users.rst.txt

 - **Raster Map Upper Percentile:** In Step 2, the firing rates for each MEA recording are plotted using the same scale from 0 Hz to this upper percentile of the maximum firing rates for the entire dataset.
 Enter an integer **value between 0 and 99.**
 - **Include NotBoxPlots:** If checked, notBoxPlot figures will be generated in Step 2B and Step 4B in addition to the half-violin plots.
 - **Include channel number in plots:** If checked, will print the channel (electrode ) ID number over the node in select figures.
 This can be useful if you want to confirm you have used the correct Channel Layout (Spike Detection Parameters).
+- **Colormap settings:** In Step 4A plots with color bars, the scale is set to the individual recording or the entire dataset in the other plot.
+If "Use theoretical bounds" is checked, then the same scale bar will be used for both plots.
+However, the scaling of the node size and edge weight (line thickness) will still be specific to the individual recording and the entire dataset.
+"Use min max..." check boxes are potential feature requests that may be available in future versions of MEA-NAP
 Saving and loading parameters
 ------------------------------
 - Once all the required parameters have been set, the button at the bottom of your window should switch from red to green.